- Williston State College Home

 WSC Alcohol & Other Drug Policy

-WSC has a genuine caring concern for the community in which it lives and for its people.
-For this reason, the campus is committed to maintaining an academic and social environment that is conducive to the intellectual and personal development and to the safety and welfare of all members of the college community.
+WSC has a concern for its students, faculty, staff as well as for the community in which it operates.
+For this reason, WSC is committed to maintaining an academic and social environment that is conducive to the intellectual and personal development and to the safety and welfare of all members of the College community.

 This document applies to all WSC students and employees, as well as visitors to campus.